 SPA BATHROOM Halden Interiors’ Principal Kesha Franklin insists that the spa bathroom trend has officially returned, and recommends basic black as a bold, sultry look to evoke an indulgent high-end experience.
 You could put a piece of statement art on that black wall, insists designer Anne Hepfer, who declares that 2019 is all about making an artistic statement.
 That art piece will also provide a pretty focal point.

 BATHTUBS The bathtub is set to make a comeback in 2019, utilizing Art Deco influences, notes Ms. Okin.
 With nods to old-world craftmanship, stand-alone soaking bathtubs from Kohler and Waterworks are making a statement, as is off-kilter placement.
 Like in a corner.
 It frees up space, insists designer Alison Milne.
 The Spruce lists their eight best bathtubs of 2019 here, its favorite being the American Standard Cambridge 5-foot bath tub with left-hand drain, to get specific.
 Like copper?
 The Heisenberg 5.7 ft. handmade pure solid copper freestanding claw foot bath tub will make that statement loud and clear.
 Check out the complete list for some additional bathtub ideas.

 BUTTERY BRASS FINISHES As for fixtures, ditch the chrome, says House and home.
 A buttery brass is all the rage, especially in white bathrooms with lots of marble.
 Brass with all its shine will pop against a smart marbl-y layout.

-Whatever you choose for your bathroom update, be sure to call J. Sweet Construction for all your remodel needs.
+Whatever you choose for your new luxury home bathrooms or bathroom remodel, be sure to call J. Sweet Construction for all your remodel needs.
 We’ll get it done right the first time.